pathfindertools/cryptonet/content/pages/home.md

         headline: Holon Innovate '21
         subhead: 'Nov 9-25, 2021'
         text: >-
-          "<p>Join this hackathon for Web3.0 innovators building on IPFS and/or Filecoin in Oceania.
-This event is only open for participants in the AEDT timezone.</p>"
+          Join this hackathon for Web3.0 innovators building on IPFS and/or Filecoin in Oceania.
+This event is only open for participants in the AEDT timezone.
         link: 'https://taikai.network/en/holon/challenges/holon-innovate'
         buttonLabel: Learn more and register
       - image: